MagicDuck/grug-far.nvim/README.md

 #### Add nvim-tree integration to open search limited to focused directory or file

-Create nvim-tree hotkey `z` that will create/open named instance `tree` of grug-far with the current directory of the file or directory in focus.
-On the second trigger, path of the `tree` grug-far instance will be updates, leaving other fields intact
+Create a hotkey `z` in `nvim-tree` that will create/open a named instance of grug-far with the current directory of the file or directory in focus.
+On the second trigger, path of the grug-far instance will be updated, leaving other fields intact.

 <details>
 <summary>Nvim tree lazy plugin setup</summary>